Elviscb/sinablockhandler/README.md

-# Socket.IO Chat
+# Socket.IO Observer

-A simple chat demo for socket.io
+A observer server for Weibo.com spider

 ## How to use

 ```
 $ npm install
+$ bower install
 $ node .
 ```

-And point your browser to `http://localhost:3000`.
+And point your browser to `http://localhost:3331`.
 Optionally specify a port by supplying the `PORT` env variable.

-## Features

-- Multiple users can join a chat room by entering a unique username on website load.
-- Users can type chat messages to the chat room
-- A notification is sent to all users when a user joins or leaves the chatroom